Confluence and Jira are among the most popular collaboration products for software teams working in an agile environment.

 Jira is a suite of project management tools that allow agile teams to manage projects in fast-paced software development companies.

-As compared to Confluence, Jira is a complete project management solution that covers every stage of the project management cycle and offers specific workflows for different software development scenarios.
+Compared to Confluence, Jira is a complete project management solution that covers every stage of the project management cycle and offers specific workflows for different software development scenarios.

 It offers scrum and Kanban boards, product roadmaps, detailed reporting, and a variety of automation features.